 Principal Investigators developing applications for VA funded Merit Review grants must submit the animal component for their research project to the IACUC using the VA ACORP.
 The ACORP version 3 is being replaced by ACORP version 4.
 Please note that beginning May 1, 2013, the USF IACUC will no longer accept and process the previous ACORP version 3.

-For the latest version of VA ACORP forms please check the VA Research & Development website.
+VA ACORP forms are located on the VA Research & Development website.

 Conflict of Interest Disclosure Form for ACORP Submissions

 For all VA paper ACORP submissions, please complete, sign and date the Conflict of Interest Disclosure Form and submit to our IACUC office by email.